Orange Alert

 Admissions

-Academic credentials and other requirements should be tailored for the CCR program, as follows:
+Academic credentials and other requirements should be tailored for the CCR program as follows:

 How is teaching related to your intellectual interests and career goals?
 Have you had substantive classroom or tutorial teaching experience?
-What is your teaching philosophy?
-If you have not taught, what experiences have prepared you for college teaching (for example, work, professional writing experience, community service, coaching, or developing your own strategies for learning)?
-Draw on these experiences to explain the skills and philosophy of learning that you would bring to teaching.
+If you have not taught, what educational or other experiences have prepared you for college teaching (for example, work, professional writing experience, service learning, community engagement, tutoring, or developing your own strategies for learning)?
+If you are interested in incorporating related administrative or community-oriented work such as writing program administration, writing across the curriculum, community engagement, service learning, explain how these goals fit your intellectual purposes and career plans and what experience or background you bring to them.

-• [International students only] Evidence of English spoken and written proficiency.
+[International students only] Evidence of English spoken and written proficiency.
 (Interviews may be required for teaching assistantships.)

 Optional

-• Exemplary teaching materials, e.g. a syllabus or assignment that you designed.
+Exemplary teaching materials, e.g. a syllabus or assignment that you designed.

-• Exemplary practical writing illustrating other kinds of work experience relevant to composition or rhetoric.
+Exemplary practical writing illustrating other kinds of work experience relevant to composition or rhetoric.